 A patient care course where students will have the opportunity to observe and learn procedures in all types of patients under the supervision of a clinical instructor.
 They are evaluated on history-taking, record keeping, attitude and professionalism, and maintenance of patient logs.
-In addition, a literature review paper based on a condition of a patient incountered during the semester must be submitted at the culmination of the course.
-As the ourse progresses, students will have more participation during patient encounters.
+In addition, a literature review paper based on a condition of a patient encountered during the semester must be submitted at the culmination of the course.
+As the course progresses, students will have more participation during patient encounters.

-Credits Lecture hours Laboratoy hours Conference/ Laboratory Screening hours Clinic hours 1 st Year, Term 2 totals: 19.5 217.5 135 0 0 0
+Credits Lecture hours Laborator yhours Conference/ Laboratory hours Laboratory hours

+1 Year, Term 2 totals: Laboratory hours Clinic hours